camsaul/lein-instant-cheatsheet/README.md

 #### Easy Customization ####
 Instant Clojure Cheatsheet is built in Clojure.
 You can easily add any libraries you want to your cheatsheet.
-By default, I've added almost all of the Clojure core and contrib libraries, but it's really easy to choose your own -- just add the dependencies in `project.clj` and add `use` or `require` statements in `handler.clj`.
+By default, I've added almost all of the Clojure core and contrib libraries, but it's really easy to choose your own -- just add the dependencies in `project.clj` and add `use` or `require` statements in `sources.clj`.
 That's it.
 Run `lein ring server` from the project's root directory and you have your own Instant Clojure Cheatsheet.
 You can use it to make cheatsheets for `core.logic` or even your own projects.

 Instant Clojure Cheatsheet uses [Hiccup][3], [Twitter Bootstrap][4], and [AngularJS][6], so it should be pretty easy to tweak as needed.